-January 15, 1920 was the Eve of Prohibition.
-Worcester, Mass., celebrated the death of John Barleycorn with raucous partying.
-Saloons were jammed and parties were hosted in hundreds of homes.
+On the eve of Prohibition, Jan.
+15, 1920, Worcester celebrated the death of John Barleycorn with raucous partying.
+Celebrants jammed saloons and hosted parties in hundreds of homes.
 Most establishments stopped serving liquor at midnight if they hadn’t run out already.

 Just after the end of Prohibition, an artist painted around the hotel bar a mural based on Samuel Taylor Coleridge’s poem “The Rime of the Ancient Mariner.”
 A backroom was added, decorated like a schooner galley and named “The Kelley Square Yacht Club.”
 Henry Mancini and Burl Ives visited during the ‘40s and ‘50s, and reservations were sometimes needed two weeks in advance.
 (A tour of the Hotel Vernon was taped in 2010; watch it here.)

 The construction of I-290 transformed the neighborhood, not for the better.
 The Hotel Vernon became a residential hotel and dive bar.
 Today you can get $1 drafts, free peanuts and a tour of the speakeasy in the basement if the bartender isn’t too busy.

 Liquor was still legal in Canada and times were hard in Northern New England during Prohibition.
 People therefore had a strong incentive to smuggle alcohol.
 Bootleggers brought in illegal booze from Canada along the dark, unguarded wooded roads crossing the border into New Hampshire, Vermont and Maine.